sourcery-ai-experiments/blog.nathanv.me/content/posts/self-host-docker.md

 # Networking

 This is where the real key is.
-Since my server lives behind a university firewall, and I want to access applications running on it from the outside world.
+Since my server lives behind a university firewall, and I want to access applications running on it from the outside world, I need to use some sort of tunnel.
 I opted to use Cloudflare's new service, Argo Tunnel to accomplish this.
 Basically, you install the command-line client on your server.
 You connect it to your locally running application, it automatically creates a persistent tunnel into Cloudflare's